 “Over the past 13 years, the New York and Chicago-based online publication has accrued a devoted readership in the millions for its reliability, precision, and character with regards to music, television, and film.
 It’s a voice that wants to pat one’s shoulders, not stand on them.”

-Consequence of Sound is another one of those publications that like to color outside the lines of music, veering into film, television, and various other neighboring artistic industries.
+Consequence (originally named Consequence of Sound) is another one of those publications that like to color outside the lines of music, veering into film, television, and various other neighboring artistic industries.

 As a consequence of visiting their sprawling hub of endless content, you’ll never be bored again.
 Did I mention they produce eleven podcasts, including a Steven King Book Club and a show called The Opus, which endeavors to “learn how masterpieces continue to evolve: shaping lives, shaking rafters, and ingraining itself into our culture.”